The top 5 most useful accounts payable KPIs

 - Complete a final review and post to the ERP

 If an AP automation solution manages the entire process from receipt and data capture to workflow and posting in the ERP, this metric is easily tracked within the system.
-If parts of the process happen outside of the AP solution this might get tricky but still achievable and an excellent way to measure the overall AP process efficiency.
+If parts of the process happen outside of the AP solution this becomes trickier, but is still achievable and an excellent way to measure overall AP process efficiency.

-The key to success for the invoice lead time accounts payable KPI spells - as in many other cases - automation.
-By removing manual steps and implementing a solution that takes on the heavy workload behind the scenes, organizations save valuable time and ensure their AP resources can focus on more value-adding work, helping drive the business forward.
+In accounts payable, the key to success in invoice lead time is automation.
+By removing manual steps and implementing a solution that takes on the heavy workload behind the scenes, organizations save valuable time and ensure that their AP resources can focus on more value-adding work, helping to maximize efficiency and drive the business forward.

-As with the “cost per invoice” accounts payable KPI, this metric is a bit complex and requires some thought process before just grabbing the number and comparing it with industry benchmarks or peers.
-While this metric is a good indication of the AP team’s overall efficiency performance, it might not provide the whole picture depending on the AP function’s role within the organization.
+As with the “cost per invoice” accounts payable KPI, this metric is a bit complex and requires some thought before simply comparing the number with industry benchmarks or peers.
+While this metric is a good indication of the AP team’s overall efficiency and performance, it might not provide the whole picture depending on the AP department’s role within the organization.

 Driving invoice processing automation and efficiency will take the workload off the AP team and save time in their day-to-day work.
 But this does not necessarily mean laying off AP staff.
-Instead, many organizations see this as an opportunity to use knowledgeable AP resources for more strategic tasks, including reporting and data management, to support the finance department and the overall business.
+Instead, many organizations see this as an opportunity to use knowledgeable AP resources for more strategic tasks, including reporting and data management, which in turn supports the finance department and the overall business.

-Getting the right invoice data in front of the correct approver can take AP staff away from their essential tasks and often results in lost or misplaced invoices.
+Getting the right invoice data in front of the correct approver can take AP staff away from their essential tasks and can also result in lost or misplaced invoices.
 Solve the problem by automatically routing the invoices to the correct approver through a streamlined AP invoice automation tool.

 The “automatic distribution percent” KPI indicates the percentage of total invoices automatically distributed to the correct approver by a solution without user intervention.
-The most sophisticated tools can route the invoice as well as apply accurate coding to the invoice and account for distribution across multiple locations or departments according to the organization’s pre-defined logic.
-This logic can be based on a variety of data points, including vendor ID, project number, cost center or the organization’s approval hierarchy configured in the system.
+The most sophisticated tools can route the invoice and apply accurate coding to it, accounting for distribution across multiple locations or departments according to the organization’s pre-defined logic.
+This logic can be based on a variety of data points, including vendor ID, project number, cost center, or the organization’s pre-configured approval hierarchy.

-The level of detailed capabilities of the AP automation solution and how well the configuration of unique business rules has been set up in the system determines the performance on this accounts payable KPI.
-The average organization using a modern AP automation solution achieve a 55% automatic distribution rate with leaders hitting close to 100%.
-Take note this metric can improve over time and should be the focus for continuous improvements of system configuration as well as invoice data quality improvement initiatives.
+The performance of this particular accounts payable KPI depends on the level of detailed capabilities of the AP automation solution and how well the configuration of unique business rules has been set up in the system..
+The average organization using a modern AP automation solution achieves a 55% automatic distribution rate, with leaders hitting close to 100%.
+Note that this metric can improve over time and should be the focus for continuous improvements of system configuration, as well as invoice data quality improvement initiatives.

 Having a strong touchless processing rate for invoices influences most of the accounts payable KPIs mentioned above.
 By removing manual steps, an increased touchless processing rate reduces the AP team’s costs and shortens the lead time to process an invoice.
 And it helps position accounts payable as a highly efficient and professional function within the organization.